- Location: Virginia

 Voter Registration in VirginiaPage Overview

-Like other states, Virginia allows you to register to vote or change your voter registration information at any Department of Motor Vehicles office.
+Like other states, Virginia allows you to register to vote or change your voter registration information at any Department of Motor Vehicles office location.

 - You must be a citizen of the United States by birth or naturalization.